nightfury3128/MakeUC2024/README.md

 ![Version](https://img.shields.io/badge/version-1.0-green) ![License](https://img.shields.io/badge/license-MIT-blue)

-**Phiserman** is a Chrome Extension that detects potential phishing emails in your Gmail or Outlook inbox.
-It scans for suspicious elements within emails, highlights them, and provides an easy-to-use interface to start and stop scans.
+**Phiserman** is a Chrome Extension that detects potential phishing emails in Gmail and Outlook.
+It scans emails, highlights suspicious content, and provides an easy-to-use interface to start and stop scans.

 ---